lechmazur/elimination_game/README.md

 - **Gemini 2.0 Pro Exp 02-05**: "P5, I appreciate the 'deal,' but I need confirmation. *Explicitly* state that P8 will vote for *you*, P5, and you will vote for P8.
 Then I'll agree."
 - **Gemini 2.0 Pro Exp 02-05**: "Don't come to me with fluff; let's talk strategy.
 Who's thinking long-term, and who's just trying to make it through this round?
 I want to win."
 - **Gemini 2.0 Pro Exp 02-05**: "Agreed.
 P3 it is.
 May the odds be *ever so slightly* in our favor.
 At least we went down swinging, trying to play strategically.
 It was a pleasure, P7."- **Grok 2 12-12**: "P7, on the other hand, has relied heavily on alliances that shifted with the wind, showing less personal accountability."
+- **Gemini 2.5 Pro Exp 03-25**: ""Confusion"?
+P7, eliminating P2 *helped* P1/P4, leaving us 2v2.
+That wasn't our plan to target P4.
+Twice you've flipped in tie-breaks without a word.
+Your actions scream betrayal, not strategy for *us*."
+- **Gemini 2.5 Pro Exp 03-25**: "Words are cheap, P7.
+Your actions hurt us twice.
+How do I know you won't flip again?
+Prove your loyalty."
+- **Gemini 2.5 Pro Exp 03-25**: "Let's force the tie and win it."
+- **Gemini 2.5 Pro Exp 03-25**: "P1 played a swing role, ultimately betraying our alliance by casting the deciding vote against P4, saving P5.
+This round, P1 voted against me, confirming their opportunistic strategy."
+- **Gemini 2.5 Pro Exp 03-25**: "The last tie-break vote was... illuminating, revealing where true loyalties lie, or perhaps where they falter under pressure.
+Actions speak louder than pacts.
+P8, your vote wasn't missed."
+- **Gemini 2.5 Pro Exp 03-25**: "My trust is severely shaken.
+Are you actually aligned with me, or are you working with P1/P4?
+Your actions contradict your words.
+Where do we *really* stand?"
+- **Gemini 2.5 Pro Exp 03-25**: "Okay, no time to gauge.
+Let's stick together.
+P2/P3 will likely target one of us.
+Let's vote P2.
+If they vote for us, it's a tie.
+Agreed?"
+- **Gemini 2.5 Pro Exp 03-25**: "Taking me might show the jury *you* made the final decisive move."
+- **Gemini 2.5 Pro Exp 03-25**: "I'm clearly the outsider now in this 4 vs 1 scenario.
+The path seems straightforward for the bloc, but is eliminating the lone target always the best strategic move for *each* member aiming to win?"
+- **Gemini 2.5 Pro Exp 03-25**: "P1, P7 is out, good.
+But notice P2 voted P1 first, then P7 in the tie-break?
+Very shaky.
+They helped eliminate P7 but weren't fully with us.
+Now P2 is chatting with P6 - that's the immediate threat, P6 is partnerless and P2 is opportunistic."
+- **Gemini 2.5 Pro Exp 03-25**: "Lots of talk about strategy and alliances already!
+I'm here to play strategically too, but I believe actions speak louder than opening statements."
+- **Gemini 2.5 Pro Exp 03-25**: "Predictability can be a trap.
+You trust P3 and P6 now, but F3 forces betrayal."
+- **Gemini 2.5 Pro Exp 03-25**: "May the odds be ever in... well, hopefully my favor eventually!"
+- **Gemini 2.5 Pro Exp 03-25**: "Hey P3, glad you made it through that tie-break!
+That was close."
+- **Gemini 2.5 Pro Exp 03-25**: "P4 and I have been aligned, that's obvious, but now it's every player for themselves."
 - **Grok 2 12-12**: "P3, on the other hand, has relied heavily on alliances that have now dissolved."
 - **Grok 2 12-12**: "Choose integrity; choose me."
 - **Grok 2 12-12**: "In this game of strategy and alliances, I've focused on clear communication and trust, as seen in my discussions with P4.
 We aimed to navigate the shifting dynamics post-P5's elimination by targeting P2's adaptability as a threat."